Nonlinear Response Identities and Bounds for Nonequilibrium Steady States

-{Equations~\eqref{eq:finite_main}~and~\eqref{eq:perturbed_unperturbed} constitute our first key result.
-They demonstrate that the nonlinear response to a finite perturbation can be determined exactly using only statistical properties of the original, unperturbed system -- specifically, the steady-state probabilities, MFPTs, and local fluxes related to the local perturbation.
-This result is remarkable because it extends response theory beyond the infinitesimal regime without requiring knowledge of the perturbed dynamics.}

-\textit{Exact relations connecting nonlinear responses with linear responses}---Practical applications often require understanding the response of physical observables that can be measured experimentally \cite{fernandesmartins2023Topologically,chun2023Tradeoffs}, instead of the steady-state probabilities discussed before.
-Defining $\langle \mathcal{O}\rangle:=\sum_i \mathcal{O}_i\pi_i$ as the steady-state average of an arbitrary observable $\mathcal{O}$, we present a novel framework for analyzing system responses to perturbations of arbitrary strength here.
-From Eqs. \eqref{finite1}-\eqref{finite3}, using the notation $\Delta X:=X^{\prime}-X$ for parameters $X\in\{A_{mn}, B_{mn}, E_m\}$, we discover exact relations between responses of state observables to strong and weak perturbation as
+\textit{Nonlinear response identity.--- }Practical applications require understanding the response of experimentally accessible observables \cite{fernandesmartins2023Topologically,chun2023Tradeoffs}. {For any state observable $\mathcal{O}$ with steady-state averages $\langle \mathcal{O}\rangle=\sum_i \mathcal{O}_i\pi_i$ and $\langle \mathcal{O}\rangle'=\sum_i \mathcal{O}_i\pi_i'$}, we present a novel framework for analyzing system responses to perturbations of arbitrary strength here.
+From Eqs. \eqref{eq:finite_main}, we obtain exact relations between responses of state observables to strong (nonlinear) and weak (linear) perturbations as